Frequently Asked Questions

 - Endless fun

-When you arrive at 220 W Park Street in Gardiner, Montana 59030 you will be greeted by our friendly staff.
+When you arrive at 202 Main Street, Gardiner, MT you will be greeted by our friendly staff.
 Your quick and easy check-in includes minimal paperwork and payment.
 We provide dressing rooms for your convenience.

 When your guide announces your trip, leave all your cares behind as you board our bus!
 We then shuttle you across town to the river access.
 After a safety briefing, it’s off to the Yellowstone River!
 After your rafting experience is finished, our bus driver will bring you and your family back to Gardiner.